What is a Will?

 Choosing an Executor for Your Will

-Part of preparing your will includes choosing an executor.
+Part of preparing your Will includes choosing an executor.
 The executor is typically a close friend, family member or spouse.
 They are responsible for administering your estate and should have your best interests in mind.

 You can also name joint executors or use professional executor services.
 If your estate is complicated, it might make more sense to use executor services.
 They come with the knowledge and expertise of handling an estate.